 fbcParameters Are Refreshed

-fbc parameters are cookie values typically set on your site visitors’ browsers in connection with Facebook’s first-party cookie solution, and are subject to change.
+fbc parameters are cookie values typically set on your site visitors’ browsers in connection with Meta’s first-party cookie solution, and are subject to change.
 If you send them as user parameters, you should regularly refresh their values.

 Sharing events when they happen can help your campaigns achieve the best results.
 You can share server events using the Conversions API in real time or in batches close to real time.

 We recommend using the Test Events tool to validate your Conversions API connection.
-Typically, developers should use their own customer information parameters (for example, name, email address, phone number) for test events, because these events may get discarded if they don't match a Facebook account.
+Typically, developers should use their own customer information parameters (for example, name, email address, phone number) for test events, because these events may get discarded if they don't match a Facebook or Meta account.